Bundy-Mundi/semester-project/README.md

 ## Project purpose

 - We wanted to create interesting CV page that can attract people.

 ## Frontend description (Nancy)

 - The frontend page is divided into three sections – Home, Schedule, and About.
 The ‘Home’ section contains our CVs as well as link to our individual CV pages.
 While the ‘schedule’ section contains the class schedule for the course, the ‘about’ section gives a brief introduction and reason the webpage was created.

 - Another topic covered during the course was conditionals.
 Conditional statement defines a statement and executes only when a condition is met.
 Examples of conditional statements include ‘if…else’, ‘while’, ‘do…while’ and ‘switch’.
-Each of these are used, depending on the statement condition and desired end-result.
-For instance, the ‘home’ page greetings uses ‘if/else’ statement to change greetings when the webpage is first accessed, and it was chosen due to the use of logical operators- > (greater than), and < (less than); the code is attached as part of the project submission.
+For instance, the ‘home’ page greetings uses ‘if/else’ statement to change greetings when the webpage is first accessed.
+The code is attached as part of the project submission.

 - We used one of the topics discussed/covered in class, which is creating tables with JavaScript.
 Consequently, the class schedule displayed on our pages used that knowledge to create a table of contents; this is was the assigned homework for week 7.
 Not only created some HTML elements with JavaScript codes, but we also manipulated its class names so that we can do some styling.

 ## Backend description(Ben)

-- I decided to use `Pug` as a template engine for view part because it makes easy to display contents conditionaly.
+- I decided to use `Pug` as a template engine for view part because it makes easy to display contents conditionally.
 - I tried to use as many middlewares as possible because I did not think I am good at handling it.
 - The live-server is running over `Heroku`.
 I hosted the project to learn more about deployment.
 - My favourite part of CS81 course was using `Node JS` and `Express.js`.
 So I decided to focus more on the backend part.